pkra/peterkrautzberger.org/_posts/2010/2010-02-14-tools-for-your-online-collaboration.md

 Almost last but in no way least, there are blogs.
 This would be worth an independent post and there are plenty of examples for this, but here we go.

-They come in all colours, for an impressive list go [here](http://wiki.henryfarrell.net/wiki/index.php/Mathematics/Statistics).
+They come in all colours, for an impressive list go [here [Wayback Machine]](http://web.archive.org/web/20100120025343/http://wiki.henryfarrell.net/wiki/index.php/Mathematics/Statistics).
 Also, go to any of those blogs and check their blogroll to find many more mathematics blogs.
 If you don’t understand what blogs are good for you might read [John Baez’s article](http://golem.ph.utexas.edu/category/2009/09/what_do_mathematicians_need_to_1.html).
 To name a few contenders for ‘most influential mathematical blogs’: [What’s new with Terence Tao](http://terrytao.wordpress.com/), the most active single user blog I know, [Timothy Gowers’s Weblog](http://gowers.wordpress.com/) and Gil Kallai’s [Combinatorics and more](http://gilkalai.wordpress.com/).

 Of course, they are the ones that got me started with reading math blogs, but it’s the small blogs that got me hooked.
 The diversity is a challenge (I don’t understand half of what I read) but blogs form the best mathematics newspaper out there.